 Oxidative stress: Oxidative stress is a phenomenon caused by an imbalance between the production and accumulation of reactive oxygen species (ROS) in cells and tissues and the ability of a biological system to detoxify these reactive products.

 β-hydroxybutyrate (BHB): The ketone body β-hydroxybutyrate (BHB) is synthesized in the liver from fatty acids and represents an essential carrier of energy from the liver to peripheral tissues when the supply of glucose is too low for the body’s energetic needs, such as during periods of prolonged exercise, starvation, or absence of dietary carbohydrates.
 In addition to its activity as an active metabolite, BHB is increasingly understood to have cellular signaling functions.
 These signaling functions of BHB broadly link the outside environment to epigenetic gene regulation and cellular processes, and their actions may be relevant to a variety of human diseases and human aging.

-Lectins: Naturally occurring proteins that are found in most plants serve a protective function (plant defense) for plants as they grow.
+Lectins: Naturally occurring proteins found in most plants serve a protective function (plant defense) for plants as they grow.
 Many experts and research suggest that lectins cause increased gut permeability and drive autoimmune diseases and may even have a role in brain and nervous system disorders such as multiple sclerosis, MS, and Parkinson’s disease.
-Legumes, including beans, soybeans, and peanuts, host the most plant lectins, followed by grains and plants in the nightshade family (e.g.: tomatoes, potatoes, eggplants).
+Legumes, including beans, soybeans, and peanuts, host the most plant lectins, followed by grains and plants in the nightshade family (e.g., tomatoes, potatoes, eggplants).

-Omega-6 to Omega-3 ratio:
+Omega-6 to Omega-3 ratio:.

 Inflammation facts and hypothesis